atonizzo/seatalk_wifi/README.md

 In gusty wind conditions the wind angle -and to a lesser extent the speed- returned by the wind instrument are subject to very quick jumps only to then return to prevailing conditions.
-To filter out some of the noise introduced by these jumps the angle and speed data can be independently filtered by a simple moving average filter.
+To filter out some of the noise introduced by these jumps the angle and speed data can be independently processed by a simple moving average filter.
 Whether these filters are enabled and their lenght can be configured from the web page in the fieldset specific to the wind instrument.